EzzEldinx/CYBER_Neuro_AI_Company/README.md

 Since this is a static website, no backend installation is required.

-Method 1: VS Code Live Server (Recommended)
+Method 1: VS codes Live Server (Recommended)
-Open the project folder in Visual Studio Code.
+Open the project folder in Visual Studio codes.

 Install the "Live Server" extension.